-The site is in the urban area of Hampstead and is a semi detached dwelling with garden.
-The site is relatively flat with no abrupt level changes.
+The site is in the urban area of Camden and is a Garden Flat within a detached residential building.
+The site is relatively flat with no abrupt changes in levels.
 The proposal is the erection of a garden room.
-The site falls under the jurisdiction of Camden Council who have confirmed there are no TPOs but is within the Fitzjohn's Netherhall Conservation Area.
+The site falls under the jurisdiction of Camden Council who have not been approached to ascertain whether any of the trees on site are protected by a tree preservation order or conservation area.